Bokeh-Solutions/Wan_Emulator_Frontend/CONTRIBUTING.md

 ## Getting Started

+1. Open a Pull Request to fix/implement an Issue, or you can also fork the project and then send a pull request
-1. Ensure cross-platform compatibility for every change that's accepted.
+2. Ensure cross-platform compatibility for every change proposed.
 Windows, Mac, Debian & Ubuntu Linux, whenever's possible.
-2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+3. Ensure that no personal info, data or passwords were left on the
 3. Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 4. Keep feature versions as small as possible, preferably one new feature per version.